slt666666/NLRtracker/README.md

 -   Domains.tsv: The individual domains identified.
 This file can be used with the `refplantnlR` R package for drawing the NLR domain architecture

+## Versions

+-   v1.0.3
+    -   Update to InterProScan 5.53-87.0
+    -   Improved fasta read-in (using `Biostrings::readAAStringSet`)
+    -   Improved identification of C-JID domain (addition of PF20160 signature)
+    -   Addition of extraction of sequences containing C-JID domain but lacking an NB-ARC domain
+    -   Corrected a mistake fusing multiple sequential NB-ARC domains
+    -   Corrected a mistake assigning CC<sub>G10</sub>-NLRs as CC-NLRs in the column subclass (putative)
+-   v1.0.2
+    -   Addition of C-JID domain annotation using hmmer
+    -   Addition of CblN domain (overlapping with RPW8-type CC domains)
+    -   Addition of output for use with iTOL
+-   v1.0.1
+    -   Update to InterProScan 5.51-85.0
+    -   Improved NB-ARC extraction (including winged-helix domain)
+    -   Improved identification of Rx-type CC (addition of G3DSA:1.20.5.4130 signature)
+-   v1.0.0
+    -   NLRtracker